phunware/maas-analytics-ios-sdk/README.md

 MaaSAnalytics has a dependency on MaaSCore.framework which is available here: https://github.com/phunware/maas-core-ios-sdk

 It's recommended that you add the MaaS frameworks to the 'Vendor/Phunware' directory.
-This directory should contain MaaSCore.framework and MaaSAlerts.framework, as well as any other MaaS frameworks that you are using.
+This directory should contain MaaSCore.framework and MaaSAnalytics.framework, as well as any other MaaS frameworks that you are using.